-The US Dept. of Transportation has determined that driving while distracted is such a widespread danger that the problem deserves its own Website.
+In 2010, the US Dept. of Transportation determined that driving while distracted is such a widespread danger that the problem deserves its own Website.

-The site identifies three types of distracted driving:
+The DOT Website identifies three types of distracted driving:

 Which of the three is the most prevalent — or the most dangerous — is largely a matter of opinion, but they’re all risky.
 A moving car with a distracted driver is basically a missile aimed at pretty much anything.

 And this line is especially telling: “While all distractions can endanger drivers’ safety, texting is the most alarming because it involves all three types of distraction.”

 At ComedyGuys.com Defensive Driving, we take distracted driving very seriously, too.
 In our training, we see the statistics, and in our classes we hear the horror stories.